awareframework/com.awareframework.ios.core/README.md

 3. Import the package into your target.

-### Extending to a new AWARE module
-1. Make a subclass of AwareSensor as a sensor module
-2. Extende SensorConfig for adding originl parameters
-3. Store data using the provided database engine
-4. Sync local-database with remote-database

 ## Author
 Yuuki Nishiyama (The University of Tokyo), nishiyama@csis.u-tokyo.ac.jp

 ## License
-Copyright (c) 2014 AWARE Mobile Context Instrumentation Middleware/Framework (http://www.awareframework.com)
+Copyright (c) 2025 AWARE Mobile Context Instrumentation Middleware/Framework (http://www.awareframework.com)

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at